Life Events: New Job

 Tax Treatment of Various Employee Benefits

-Employee benefits like health insurance, educational assistance, and others can have tax implications.
-For example, employer-provided health insurance is typically excluded from taxable income, while educational assistance benefits may be tax-free up to a certain amount per year.
+Employee benefits such as health insurance and educational assistance can have different tax treatments.
+Employer-provided health insurance is generally excluded from taxable income.
+Educational assistance benefits may be excluded from income up to an annual limit if certain requirements are met.

 Fringe Benefits